gamemanual0/gm0/source/docs/software/options-for-programming.rst

 * Not recommended if you’re already familiar with some type of programming
     * Primarily a teaching tool for people with no programming experience
-* This will change your primary Wi-Fi network to the Robot Controller's Direct Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.
+* This will change your primary Wi-Fi network to the :term:`Robot Controller's <Robot Controller>` Direct Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.